HumanExposure/SEEM3RPackage/README.md

 ## External Peer Review

-In addition to being described in the peer-reviewed scientific literature these methods were partially reviewed by a Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) Scientific Advisory Panel (SAP) on "New High Throughput Methods to Estimate Chemical Exposure" in 2014: <https://www.regulations.gov/docket?D=EPA-HQ-OPP-2014-0614>
+In addition to being described in the peer-reviewed scientific literature an earlier version of these methods was	 reviewed by a Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) Scientific Advisory Panel (SAP) on "New High Throughput Methods to Estimate Chemical Exposure" in 2014: <https://www.regulations.gov/docket?D=EPA-HQ-OPP-2014-0614>